 The Big 4 iconic locations feature Yangon’s 2,500 year old Shwedagon Pagoda and Circle Train; the floating world of magical Inle Lake and its uniquely photogenic Intha fishermen, the surreal 2,220 temples-of surreal Bagan; and the myriad marvels of The Mandalay Array.

-Your photo tour leader is a patient and relaxed teacher who has been guiding international photographers on photo tour workshops for years, and knows Myanmar and her often ethereal light like few others.
+Your photo tour leader is a passionate and patient teacher who has been guiding international photographers on photo tour workshops for years, and knows Myanmar and her often ethereal light like no one else.

 This photo tour workshop is open to photo enthusiasts of all skill levels interested in broadening their photographic horizons and learning how to make pro quality images.
 You will be taken to numerous insider locations that would be impossible to find on your own, and also have the chance to work in a number of arranged shoot situations w/ monks and others, including low and chiaroscuro light temple and village interiors.

-With 8 paricipants or more, A.P. will be joined on tour by award winning photojournalist Boothee Thaik Htun.
+With 8 paricipants or more, K.K. will be joined on tour by award winning photojournalist Boothee Thaik Htun.

 NOTE: Yes, the country is very safe for travelers.
 Safer that the US, EU, or neighboring Thailand.
 This is a fact.
 If you have doubts, please have a look at this article.